 Chocolate.
 Milk or dark with Cornish sea salt?
 Behind every luscious chocolate bar and treat we devour throughout the year, there are six million people globally who depend on growing cocoa for their livelihoods.
 Fairtrade has breathed a new lease of life into entire cocoa farming communities in the poorest parts of the world.

 1. In 1994, Green & Black's Maya Gold chocolate bar became the first Fairtrade-certified product in the UK.
 Based on a traditional cocoa-spiced Mayan drink, it set the trend for single-origin chocolate whilst achieving a great write-up from foodies, including the celebrity chef Hugh Fearnley-Whittingstall.

-2. Most cocoa farmers have never tasted chocolate in their life, but farmers from the Fairtrade-certified Kuapa Kokoo cooperative in Ghana own 44% of the Divine chocolate company.
-Launched in 1998, it went down in history as the first farmer-owned confectionary brand in the UK.
+2. Most cocoa farmers have never tasted chocolate, but farmers from a Fairtrade-certified cooperative in Ghana own 44% of the Divine chocolate company.
+Launched in 1998, it went down in history as the first farmer-owned confectionery brand in the UK.

-6. Currently there are around 1,460 chocolate products bearing the FAIRTRADE Mark in the UK, including premium, conventional, organic, gluten free and vegan.
+7. There are lots of different types of chocolate products bearing the FAIRTRADE Mark in the UK, including premium, conventional, organic, gluten free and vegan.

 9. 25% of all Fairtrade cocoa growers are women.
-Watch a film made by women cocoa farmers in Côte D’Ivoire which shows the challenges they face, and how they are increasingly taking charge of their own futures.
+Find out more with our long read 'The New Queens of Cocoa' about women cocoa farmers in Côte d’Ivoire which shows the challenges they face, and how they are increasingly taking charge of their own futures.

 10. Education is key to the future of cocoa communities.
 Fairtrade Africa currently trains cocoa farmers in financial management, governance, good agricultural practices, gender and child labour.
 This will form part of the Fairtrade West Africa Cocoa Program, being implemented over a period from 2015 to 2020.
 Watch this space!

 Sign the petition